-Expert Q&A: Getting Children to Take Meds
+Expert Q&A: Getting Teens to Take Meds

 For most teens and kids with juvenile arthritis, refusing to take meds is about control.